ev2900/OpenSearch_Log_Analytics/workshop/content/open-search-log-analytics/3_Send_Log_Data_to_Kinesis_Fire_Hose/_index.en.md

 **Run a Python Application from Cloud9**

-With in the Cloud9 console running the following commands in the console section of the Cloud9 enviorment
+With in the Cloud9 console running the following commands in the console section of the Cloud9 environment

 1. ```wget https://sharkech-public.s3.amazonaws.com/opensearch-log-analytics/data-producer/Log_Producer_Desktop.py```